-- Being bound by the terms of the APPC Complaints & Disciplinary Rules and Procedures
+- Being bound by the terms of the APPC Complaints & Disciplinary Rules & Procedures

-“Political practitioner” means a person offering public affairs services to a client on behalf of a member, or to an employer, whether that person is employed, full or part-time, or freelance or an intern, or to an employer.
+“Political practitioner” means a person offering public affairs services to a client on behalf of a member organisation, or to an employer, whether that person is employed, full or part-time, or freelance or an intern, or to an employer.

-“Institutions of Government” mean all United Kingdom, English, Welsh, Scottish and Northern Ireland central, regional and local government bodies and agencies, public bodies and political parties.
+“Institutions of Government” means all United Kingdom, English, Welsh, Scottish and Northern Ireland central, regional and local government bodies and agencies, public bodies and political parties.

 THE CODE OF CONDUCT

-- In pursuance of the principles in this Code, political practitioners are required to adhere to this Code in its entirety in order to ensure that the reputation of the Association or the profession of political consultancy is not brought into disrepute.
+- In pursuance of the principles in this Code, member organisations and political practitioners are required to adhere to this Code in its entirety in order to ensure that the reputation of the Association or the profession of political consultancy is not brought into disrepute.

-- Political practitioners must act with honesty towards clients and the institutions of government.
+- Member organisations and political practitioners must act with honesty towards clients and the institutions of government.

-- Political practitioners must use reasonable endeavours to satisfy themselves of the truth and accuracy of all statements made or information provided to clients or by or on behalf of clients to institutions of government.
+- Member organisations and political practitioners must use reasonable endeavours to satisfy themselves of the truth and accuracy of all statements made or information provided to clients or by or on behalf of clients to institutions of government.

-- In making representations to the institutions of government, political practitioners must be open in disclosing the identity of their clients and must not misrepresent their interests.
+- In making representations to the institutions of government, member organisations and political practitioners must be open in disclosing the identity of their clients and must not misrepresent their interests.

-- Political practitioners must advise clients where their activities to deliberately and intentionally interact with the institutions of government may be illegal, unethical or contrary to professional practice, and to refuse to act for a client in pursuance of any such activity.
+- Member organisations and political practitioners must advise clients where their activities to deliberately and intentionally interact with the institutions of government may be illegal, unethical or contrary to professional practice, and to refuse to act for a client in pursuance of any such activity.

-- Political practitioners must not make misleading, exaggerated or extravagant claims to clients about, or otherwise misrepresent, the nature or extent of their access to institutions of government or to political parties or to persons in those institutions.
+- Member organisations and political practitioners must not make misleading, exaggerated or extravagant claims to clients about, or otherwise misrepresent, the nature or extent of their access to institutions of government or to political parties or to persons in those institutions.

-• Employ any MP, MEP, sitting Peer or any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority;
+- Employ any MP, MEP, Member of the House of Lords or any member of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority;

-- Political practitioners must ensure that they do not benefit unreasonably by actions of any third party that, if undertaken by the consultant, would be considered a breach of the Code.
+- Member organisations and political practitioners must ensure that they do not benefit unreasonably by actions of any third party that, if undertaken by the member organisation or political practitioner would be considered a breach of the Code.

-- Political practitioners must comply with any statute, any resolution of an institution of government and with the adopted recommendations of the Committee on Standards in Public Life in relation to payments to a political party in any part of the United Kingdom.
+- Member organisations and political practitioners must comply with any statute, any resolution of an institution of government and with the adopted recommendations of the Committee on Standards in Public Life in relation to payments to a political party in any part of the United Kingdom.

-- Political practitioners who are also local authority councillors are prohibited from working on a client assignment of which the objective is to influence a decision of the local authority on which they serve.
+- Political practitioners who are also local authority councillors are prohibited from working for their member organisation on a client assignment of which the objective is to influence a decision of the local authority on which they serve.
 This restriction also applies to political practitioners who are members of Regional Assemblies, Regional Development Agencies or other public bodies.

 - Political practitioners must keep strictly separate from their duties and activities as political practitioners any personal activity or involvement on behalf of a political party, including as an office holder or candidate for office.